-We have examined the Registration Statement, including the Prospectus, the form of Senior Indenture (the "Senior Indenture") filed as an exhibit to the Registration Statement, the form of Subordinated Indenture (the "Subordinated Indenture" and, together with the Senior Indenture, the "Indentures") filed as an exhibit to the Registration Statement, the First Amended and Restated Agreement of Limited Partnership of the Partnership, as amended, the Certificate of Limited Partnership filed with the Secretary of State of Delaware pursuant to the Delaware Revised Uniform Limited Partnership Act in connection with the formation of the Partnership, certain formation documents and agreements, as applicable, of Targa Resources Partners Finance and such other documents as we have deemed necessary or
+We have examined the Registration Statement, including the Prospectus, the form of Senior Indenture (the "Senior Indenture") filed as an exhibit to the Registration Statement, the form of Subordinated Indenture (the "Subordinated Indenture", together with the Senior Indenture, the "Indentures") filed as an exhibit to the Registration Statement, the First Amended and Restated Agreement of Limited Partnership of the Partnership, as amended, the Certificate of Limited Partnership filed with the Secretary of State of Delaware pursuant to the Delaware Revised Uniform Limited Partnership Act in connection with the formation of the Partnership, other formation documents and agreements, as applicable, of Targa Resources Partners Finance and such other documents as we have deemed necessary or appropriate for purposes of this opinion.
+In addition, we have reviewed certain certificates of officers of the Partnership and of public officials, and we have relied on such certificates with respect to certain factual matters that we have not independently established.